Pu-Zeng/696-Milestone/README.md

 **4. CNN Emotion Classificaton**
 - We recommand using T4 for this notebook, as transformers are needed to generate the labels.
+- **Due to the size of this model, the evaluation code of the ensembled model may only work with Colab HIGH-RAM mode.
+If you are not a Colab Pro, Please use only one model for evaluation**

 - https://colab.research.google.com/drive/11hK8EbE94ZXcOvYemIleYNVEHwC0VzWQ